Alleged $1.5m Fraud: Court Rejects Investment Firm Boss’ Bail, Orders Accelerated Trial

 “On the basis of considering the antecedents of the defendant, I agree with the complainant that he is a flight risk.
 Therefore, bail is hereby refused and accelerated hearing is granted,” the judge held.

-The matter has been adjourned to June 24, 2026, for commencement of trial.
+The matter was adjourned to June 24, 2026, for commencement of trial.